klein0r/ioBroker.birthdays/README.md

 2. are full day events
 3. have to be "repeated yearly"

 It is NOT required to use the ical option.
-You can also define all your birthday dates in the settings.
-When you use both options, the information will be merged.
+You can also define all birthday dates in the settings. *When you use both options, the information will be merged.*

 ## Changelog

+### 0.0.3

+* (klein0r) Added next and nextAfter birthdays

 ### 0.0.2